CtrlK

 Actionability

-The skill provides a clear step table with references to external files, but almost all concrete execution details are delegated to referenced documents (recipes, checklists, SDK references).
-The skill itself contains no executable commands or code examples — it's essentially a routing document that points elsewhere for actual instructions.
+The skill provides a clear step sequence and references specific tools and commands (azd up, azd deploy, terraform apply), but almost all actual execution details are delegated to external reference files (recipes, checklists, troubleshooting).
+The skill itself contains no executable code or concrete command examples — it's essentially a routing document that tells you to look elsewhere for the real instructions.

 2 / 3